gridironOne/elysiumCore/SECURITY.md

 - Allow us a reasonable amount of time to correct or address security vulnerabilities.
 - Avoid exploiting any vulnerabilities that you discover.
-- Demonstrate good faith by not disrupting or degrading Persistence's services.
+- Demonstrate good faith by not disrupting or degrading Elysium's services.

 ### Disclosure Policy